nicksstapleton/blog/_posts/2024-10-21-logos-buyers-guide.md

 > **_You need to know what you want Logos to do for you and ensure you are getting the right features and resources to accomplish your desired task._**

 ## Logos Subscription Recommendation
 As I mentioned earlier, the three subscription tiers are aimed at three different use-cases.
-For me, the following m

 ### Logos Premium
 - **Recommended For**: Lay leaders, Sunday school teachers,  and small group leaders.